build-on-aws/content/tutorials/navigating-amazon-eks/eks-fargate-mtls-nginx-controller/index.md

 ## Step 1: Configure the Cluster

 In this section, you will configure the Amazon EKS cluster with only [Fargate Profiles](https://docs.aws.amazon.com/eks/latest/userguide/fargate-profile.html).
-For step-by-step guidance, check out the tutorial at [Building an Amazon EKS Cluster Preconfigured for Financial Workload](https://community.aws/tutorials/navigating-amazon-eks/eks-cluster-financial-workload).
+For step-by-step guidance, check out the tutorial at [Building an Amazon EKS Cluster Pre-configured for Financial Workload](https://community.aws/tutorials/navigating-amazon-eks/eks-cluster-financial-workload).

 ## Step 2: Install and configure the cluster components